← All varieties

 Calyx: Small, closed (Desportes).

-Skin: The two sources disagree on color.
+Skin: The two sources conflict on color.
 Desportes describes the skin as deep black everywhere, speckled with some gray dots towards the stem.
-Elliott describes it as blackish red.
-The gray speckling noted by Desportes may account for the difference in perceived hue.
+Elliott describes the color as blackish red.

-Flesh / Flavor: Tender, breaking, acidulous, first rate (Desportes).
-Elliott notes the flesh is white and stained.
+Flesh and Flavor: Tender, breaking, and acidulous; rated first rate (Desportes).
+Elliott adds that the flesh is white stained.

 Season